-We believe that our existing cash and cash equivalents as of December 31, 2022 combined with the net proceeds received from the Company's public offering of common stock in February 2023 will enable us to fund our operating expenses and capital expenditure requirements into the third quarter of 2024.
+We believe that our existing cash and cash equivalents as of December 31, 2023 and the upfront gross proceeds of approximately \$16.0 million received from our private placement of our common stock and warrants in March 2024, before deducting placement agent fees and offering costs of approximately \$1.4 million, will be sufficient to meet our currently projected operating expenses and capital expenditure requirements into the third quarter of 2025.
 Our estimate as to how long we expect our existing cash and cash equivalents to be able to continue to fund our operations is based on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect.
 Further, changing circumstances, some of which may be beyond our control, could cause us to consume capital significantly faster than we currently anticipate, and we may need to seek additional funds sooner than planned.
 Our future capital requirements will depend on many factors, including: